Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 gci run --docker --only "test-*"
 ```

 It parses GitHub Actions and GitLab CI today.
 It has matrix expansion, `needs` ordering, Bash/Docker/Podman runners, filters, dry-runs, env files, resource limits, and a strict validator.
+The goal is broader than one provider because the waiting problem is broader than one provider.

 That already fixes the most painful local loop: